 Natural Resources: Monitoring Well Decommissioning

-Contaminated groundwater sites worldwide are engaged in regular sampling of monitoring wells at a typical cost of $1,500 per well-sampling event.
+Many of our customers are involved in the management of contaminated groundwater sites worldwide which require regular sampling of monitoring wells at a typical cost of $1,500 per well-sampling event.

 On most sites, many wells are redundant or geostatistically insignificant and can be decommissioned.